 4. Customizing these steps to fit the organization’s unique needs can maximize the program’s success.

-The significance of employee appreciation and recognition in enhancing the satisfaction and motivation levels of the workforce is well-known.
-Even smaller organizations can implement employee and recognition rewards systems with minimal budgets.
+The significance of employee appreciation and recognition in enhancing workforce satisfaction and motivation is well-known.
+Even smaller organizations can implement employee recognition and reward systems with minimal budgets.

 Frequent appreciation and rewards for good work drive most employees to work with high dedication and effectiveness.